TheCahyag/MinecraftAnimation/README.md

 [WIKI] Write basic usage guidelines
 [PERMISSIONS] Setup specific permissions for the usage of flags
 [CODE STRUCTURE] Look into making FrameElement and AnimationElement
+[FEEDBACK] Send a message for when an animation starts, stops, or pauses
 [ENHANCEMENT] Implement pause operation
 * Should stopping an animation remove all visible contents of the animation
 * Pausing should keep track of the current frame it is on